 Top 10 Reasons Unmarried Partners Should Own Property as Joint Tenants

 Purchasing a home is a common rite of passage for married couples, or at least it's a financial goal.
 But unmarried partners, perhaps concerned about the long-term risks of a 30-year mortgage, typically stick to the rental market.
-After all, rentals are easy to walk away from since there's no equity to be recovered at the end of a lease period.
+After all, rentals are easier to walk away from since there's no equity to be recovered at the end of a lease period.

 Below, FindLaw shares 10 benefits of unmarried partners owning property as joint tenants.

-10. It's Simple
+10. Joint Tenancy Is Simple

 Joint tenancy is easy to achieve.
 Joint tenancy is a straightforward way for domestic partners to own property together.
 You can do this by including a clause referring to that form of ownership in the title to the property.
-When you buy a home together, both your names are on the deed as co-owners.
-This gives each partner with legal rights to the property.
-It's always recommended to get legal advice to understand any potential legal issues.

-9. Shows Commitment
+9. Shows Commitment to Your Relationship

 Purchasing real estate together is a big step that shows commitment to one another.
 It's a decision that should involve serious discussions and a clear understanding of each other's finances.

-8. Financial Security
+8. It Can Provide Financial Security

-Becoming joint tenants, or homeowners in general, usually makes more long-term financial sense than paying rent year after year.
+Becoming joint tenants (or homeowners in general) usually makes more long-term financial sense than paying rent year after year.
 Homeownership is an investment that can provide financial security for both partners and even partially fund your retirement.
-As joint tenants, both partners can tap into the equity in the home in case you need money in the future.
-This can be especially important in the event of a breakup.

-7. Tax Benefits
+7. It Has Tax Benefits

 Homeownership can provide significant tax benefits to the couple.
 These benefits can be more complicated when the couple is unmarried.
 A married couple that owns a home can take the mortgage and property tax deductions on their joint tax return.